jcberquist/sublimetext-cfml/readme.md

-# CFML Package for Sublime Text 3
+# CFML Package for Sublime Text

-This package provides CFML (ColdFusion Markup Language) support in Sublime Text 3.
+This package provides CFML (ColdFusion Markup Language) support in Sublime Text.
 It includes syntax highlighting, function and tag completions, and inline documentation.
 It also includes a number of other features, so please see below for the full list.

 You can install this package via [Package Control](https://packagecontrol.io/).
 The package name is [CFML](https://packagecontrol.io/packages/CFML).
 Sublime Text should be restarted after installation.
 Manual installation is also possible.
 See the [Installation](#installation) section below for more information about these options.

-*Please ensure that you are running at least build 3126 of Sublime Text 3.
-This package uses only `sublime-syntax` syntax highlighting and as of v0.21.0 takes advantage of features introduced in that beta build.*

 ### Acknowledgements